 - Pick your website’s hosting provider and domain name

 Disclosure: Please note that some of the links below are affiliate links and at no additional cost to you, I may earn a commission.
 When you purchase website hosting using my Bluehost affiliate link, they compensate me, which helps make this guide to making a website free of charge to you.
 Know that I only recommend products and services I’ve personally used and stand behind.

+These three easy steps are designed to take the complication out of how to make a website.
 Now, if these three steps seem like a foreign language to you… know that you’re not alone.
-That’s why I am here.
+That’s why I’m here.

 I’m going to guide you through all three of these steps (in detail), so that when you’re done here—you’ll be launching your own WordPress powered website.

 No more worrying about how difficult making a website can be, just follow along as we go.
 Now, let’s get started!

 The first step in learning how to make a website is picking your website’s hosting provider.

 A hosting provider is the company that “hosts” your website, powering everything behind-the-scenes and keeping it live, visible on the Internet.

 The hosting provider I recommend using is Bluehost.
 They’re very affordable and have been around in the web hosting world for nearly two decades, powering some of the world’s most popular websites.
 They’re my pick mainly because their customer service is top-notch and always available to help troubleshoot any technical issues while you’re still going through the process of learning how to make a website.